networkModeler/Spark-GraphX-Simulation/src/Data_Scaling/ReadMe.txt

 Creates "web pages" and "ads" in the style of the Kaggle 2012 Challenge Cup

-- Pages are created with a random list of words
+- Read in the pages from the Kaggle file
+- Generate additional pages, linked to random pages
 - Similar pages (those with common words) will be connected by an edge
 - A matching ad is created for each page (both have the same list of words)
-- This "known truth" lets us measure the quality of the system
+- This "ground truth" lets us measure the quality of the system

-Outputs an edgelist file in the format for Spark GraphX input
+Also outputs an edgelist file in the format for Spark GraphX input